DeveshRx/Text-Master-OCR/README.md

 # Text Master

-Text Master is Optical Character Recognition powered by our Powerful Machine Learning & AI technology. it automatically recognize the characters from an image/camera and Scan Printed Text to convert it into Digital Text with 99% accuracy.
+Text Master is Optical Character Recognition powered by Powerful Machine Learning & AI technology. it automatically recognize the characters from an image/camera and Scan Printed Text to convert it into Digital Text with 99% accuracy.

 ## Features: